Preserving Zucchini in the Freezer

 After I rinse the zucchini, to preserve the zucchini all I do is sit down at the dining room table and cut the zucchini into chunks.
 (I don’t peel the zucchini, but you can if you want to).
 Once it is cut into chunks, just grate it with my Salad Shooter.

 *Tip: My mother-in-law got me the Salad Shooter as a gift a few years back.
 I really love that thing— it’s great for grating or slicing zucchini and other vegetables, cheeses, chocolate… whatever!
 Such a great tool to have in your kitchen and they are pretty reasonably priced!
 You should check it out!

 Now just toss the zucchini in the freezer!
-Or better yet, we always use our vacuum sealer it and throw it in the deep freezer for maximum freshness and storage life!
-If you don’t have a vaccum sealer, I highly recommend it!
+Or better yet, we always use our vacuum sealer and throw it in the deep freezer for maximum freshness and storage life!
+If you don’t have a vacuum sealer, I highly recommend it!

 Now you have got preserved zucchini!
 Wasn’t that easy?

-Now you can just take the preserved, grated zucchini out of the freezer and defrost it anytime you want to make zucchini bread, zucchini muffins, quiche or an omelette with zucchini in it, or whatever marvelous zucchini creation!
+Now you can just take the preserved, grated zucchini out of the freezer and defrost it anytime you want to make zucchini bread, zucchini muffins, quiche, or an omelet with zucchini in it, or whatever marvelous zucchini creation!

 (When you defrost it there will be a little bit of water in the bag.
 Just drain the zucchini in a colander prior to use.
 Voila!
 You can be using fresh zucchini in January… pretty sweet, huh?)